Chief Animal Officer

 My name is Dylan!
-I am a 10-year-old Basenji who has a big appetite and high energy.
+I am a 10-year-old Basenji with a big appetite and high energy.

 When I walk into the office, everyone seems to put their garbage bins in places I can’t reach.
 You would think pulling out their scraps from lunch was a bad thing!